tarunbeerelli/RLEF-code/README.md

   multi-node flakiness, the seeded splits are reproducible — a precondition for paired per-problem comparison, and what makes the retrain variance above attributable to training rather than to bookkeeping.
-- **A custom multi-turn loop, by necessity.** OpenRLHF and TRL target single-turn RLHF and do not host an execution environment inside the rollout, so the loop is built from scratch; keeping it single-device is what kept the memory split and the OOM guard calibratable.
+- **A custom multi-turn loop.** A multi-turn trajectory is one conversation, not a prompt and a
+  completion: executed feedback is interleaved between the model's turns, so each turn conditions on a different prefix.
+The loop trains on the concatenated conversation in a single pass, applying one trajectory-level advantage across every turn the policy emitted and letting causal attention supply the per-turn conditioning.
+Writing it directly kept that explicit — and kept the vLLM/PyTorch memory split and the per-trajectory OOM guard calibratable.

 Full infrastructure detail and every hyperparameter:
 [SETUP §7](SETUP.md#7-infrastructure-and-hyperparameters).